John Kendrick (American sea captain): Northwest Coast 1791

-In early June, 1791, Kendrick arrived at Bucareli Bay.
+In early June 1791, Kendrick arrived at Bucareli Bay.
 He spent about a week trading in Tsimshian and Haida territory.
 He visited several villages in Haida Gwaii before arriving at the southern end of the islands.

-On June 13 he visited the Haida village X̱yuu Daw Llnagaay, also spelled Ce-uda’o Inagai.
+On June 13, he visited the Haida village X̱yuu Daw Llnagaay, also spelled Ce-uda’o Inagai.
 The village is located on a point north-east of Saawdaan G̱awG̱a, or Keeweenah Bay, near Ninstints in the territory of Koyah, with whom Kendrick had had trouble in 1789.
 Sources differ over exactly how events unfolded.
 Whatever the details, trading proceeded in a friendly manner for a couple of days and many Haida from the region came.
 A festive mood developed and Kendrick relaxed his security.
 Kendrick was told that Koyah was no longer a chief, and when Koyah came he appeared to hold no ill feelings.

 Kendrick allowed about 50 Haida, men and women, aboard his ship.
 Koyah joined the Haida trading on board, having brought his own furs to trade.
 By some accounts Kendrick traded a blue nankeen coat to Koyah.

 During the trading on board one of the Haida chiefs, perhaps Koyah according to some versions of the story, went to the quarterdeck and gained control of one of the weapon chests.
 At this point Haida warriors, in what seems to have been an unplanned attack, drew knives and menaced the crew, who retreated to the middle deck and then below deck.
 The Haida gained control of the ship's deck.
 Haida canoes had crowded alongside Washington and more warriors boarded.
 According to some accounts Koyah began taunting Kendrick, now alone on the quarterdeck.
 There was little Kendrick could do.
 He tried to bargain with Koyah, offering to pay the Haida to leave the ship, to no avail.
 While the men below were arming themselves with weapon stores in the hold, and preparing to blow up the ship if necessary, Kendrick and Koyah fought near the companionway.
 Koyah wounded Kendrick with his knife twice in the abdomen.
-Crewmembers began to fire at the Haida warriors.
+Crew members began to fire at the Haida warriors.
 Kendrick retrieved a pistol from his cabin and led the crew back on deck.
 A hand-to-hand battle ensued.
 About 15 Haida, men and women, were killed in the struggle.
 One Haida woman had climbed up the chains supporting the mainmast and had been shouting encouragement to the Haida, urging them to fight.
 Although badly wounded she remained aloft until all the other Haida had fled the ship, at which point she jumped into the sea and attempted to swim despite having lost an arm in the battle.
 She was shot as she struggled in the water.
 The crew fired upon the retreating Haida with muskets and cannon, and pursued them in boats.
 Many Haida died in the battle.
 Koyah was shot but survived.
 His wife and child were killed according to some accounts.